 After the skins removal, the wine will continue its aging in amphorae for another 6 months.
 Amphorae allow a similar microxygenation as barriques, avoiding reduction excesses but preventing barrique flavoring.
 The wine is naturally protected thanks to the extended contact with the skins without the use of sulphites.

-A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, father and grandfather of the current owners.
-Part of it is selected for the production of the namesake wine Bòggina, the rest is used for the Torrione.
-Bòggina is planted with Sangiovese vineyards and over the years it has been replanted following a strict mass selection of the original clones.
+A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, grandfather of the current owners.
+Part of it is selected for the production of the namesake wine Bòggina, the rest it’s used for the Torrione.
+Bòggina is planted with Sangiovese vines and over the years it has been replanted following a strict massal selection of the original clones.